krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Long polling versus short polling:
 - Long polling as a way to retrieve messages from SQS queues and it waits for messages to arrive.
 Long polling can lower costs.
 Long polling is enabled at the queue level or at the API level with the wait time seconds parameter.
 Long polling is in effect when the receive message wait time is a value greater than zero up to 20 seconds.
 - Short polling returns immediately even if the queue is empty.
 So that can turn out more expensive from an API cost perspective.

+messages can have attributes

+you can assign triggers to trigger lambda function

+Timeouts:
+- __Visibility Timeout__:
+  - message temp. invisible: consumer must explicitly delete the message from the queue
+  - Visibility timeout used for handling failures
+  - Default timeout is 30 seconds, maximum is 12 hours
+  - Queue level configuration
+  - Consumer can increase timeout for a specific message
+- __delivery delay__: delay delivery of the message to the queue.
+It is invisible until this time
+- __receive message wait time__
+  - short polling: receive message wait time = 0 and you have to poll again
+  - long polling: receive message wait time > 0 (max 20 s)

 #### Standard Queue